Below find details of the skill progression in the different areas of our PSHE curriculum:

 PSHE education is a school subject through which pupils develop the knowledge, skills and attributes they need to keep themselves healthy and safe, and prepare for life and work in modern Britain.
 Evidence shows that well-delivered PSHE programmes have a vital impact on both academic and non-academic outcomes for pupils.

-The topics that we cover in PSHE are as follows (click on each heading to see details of coverage and the skills progression within each topic and also how and when areas of PSHE which are not taught as discrete topics are taught elsewhere in the curriculum):
+The topics that we cover in PSHE are as follows (click on each heading to see details of coverage and the skills progression within each topic and also how and when areas of PSHE are taught elsewhere in the curriculum):

 - Drug, alcohol and tobacco education